Appetizers

 8. Add the dry white wine, salt and Pepper and cook for another hour or until beans reach the desired thickness.

-Note about recipes that require baking: none of my instructions call for "greasing the pan".
-The Silpat and Silicone Bakeware "Flexipan" molds which I use do not require additional grease.
-If you're using a traditional baking pan or sheet, you must 'grease the pan'.
+Please note regarding baking recipes: not many of my instructions call for "greasing the pan" or using non-stick spray.
+The Silpat and Silicone Bakeware which I use do not require additional grease.
+If you're using a traditional baking pan or sheet, you must either apply butter or spray with non-stick spray.
 Please contact me with any questions.